IAmMasterCraft/api-wrapper/README.md

 # Intro

-This is a simple API Wrapper for making calls to different API endpoint with different methods.
+This is a simple API Fetch Wrapper for making calls to different API endpoint with different methods.

 # Installation